umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 ![Manage environments](images/setup-dev-env.png)

-If you on your existing site have been working with members and made changes to the default Member Type, you must follow these steps on the Umbraco Cloud environments:
+Have you been working with members and made changes to the default Member Type on your existing site?

+Follow these steps on the Umbraco Cloud environment:

 1. Head to the backoffice of the Development environment
 2. Navigate to the *Settings* section